joban-jit/practice-git/README.md

 ## Introduction
 This example is to show different parts of the Git repository and various commands using a web project
 ## Purpose
+As stated above, the main purpose is to provide simple examples for git training
 ## Deployment
+This is a simple example project, no need for deployment.
 ## How to Contribute